KeithSloan/toSketch/README.md

  * The parameter window shows readonly Bounding box info
  * The Origin type can be changed via the Objects Parameter Placement setting.
- * Apart from when the Origin Type is set to Original the Object should now rotate corretly
+ * Apart from when the Origin Type is set to Original the Object should now rotate correctly